 All member congregations are required to complete an annual Certification of Membership report (Rule 3.5.1.
 Required Annual Report).

-This process is used to report congregations' official membership numbers, which determine both the number of member delegates allowed at General Assembly (GA) and the Annual Program Fund (APF) Fair Share contributions to the Unitarian Universalist Association (UUA).
+This process is used to report congregations' official membership numbers and financial statistics.
+Some of this information will be used to determine both the number of member delegates allowed at General Assembly (GA) and the Annual Program Fund (APF) Fair Share contributions to the Unitarian Universalist Association (UUA).
 It also serves to update congregation information for the UUA Directory.

 All congregations must have filed for certification by 5 p.m.
 PST on February 1, in order to be certified for GA.
+(This year, the deadline is extended to Wednesday, February 17, 2021).
 Only certified congregations may send voting delegates to the General Assembly.

 To be certified for General Assembly, a congregation must have: